Chicken Schnitzel Plates

 (Contains Egg, Mustard)

 Not included in your delivery

 Heat a large non-stick pan over medium-high heat.
 When hot, add 1 tbsp oil, then chicken.
 Pan-fry until golden-brown, 2-3 min per side.
 (NOTE: For 4 ppl, cook in 2 batches, using 1 tbsp oil per batch.)
-Remove the pan from heat, then transfer chicken to a parchment-lined baking sheet.
-Bake in the middle of the oven until chicken is cooked through, 12-14 min.**
+Remove from heat, then transfer chicken to a parchment-lined baking sheet.
+Bake in the middle of the oven, until cooked through, 12-14 min.**